vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/product_images.rst

 Automatically get your product images in Odoo
 =============================================

-The action to automatically get your product images in Odoo appears in any Products or Product Variants list view.
+The action to automatically get your product images in Leansoft appears in any Products or Product Variants list view.
 Here is a step-by-step guide from the Inventory app.

 #.
 Go to the Products menu (:menuselection:`Products --> Products` or :menuselection:`Products -->